kshetline/aw-clock/README.md

 Also for the Raspberry Pi you have the option to provide wireless indoor conditions and outdoor weather data using [433 MHz Acu Rite 06002M wireless temperature and humidity sensors](https://www.amazon.com/gp/product/B00T0K8NXC/) paired with a [433 MHz receiver module](https://www.amazon.com/gp/product/B00HEDRHG6/).

-You can use one wireless sensor in lieu of a wired DHT22/AM2302 for indoor temperature and humidity, and you can use one or two wireless sensors for outdoor temperature and humidity.
-(When using multiple sensors, each must be set to a different channel — A, B, or C.)
+You can use one wireless sensor in lieu of a wired DHT22/AM2302 for indoor temperature and humidity, and you can use one, two, or three wireless sensors for outdoor temperature and humidity.
+(When using multiple sensors, each must be set to a different channel — A, B, or C. No more than two wireless sensors can be used for outdoor readings if one is used for indoor readings.)

-An outdoor two-sensor set-up is useful when it’s difficult to find a single location for a sensor that isn’t overly warmed by the sun for at least part of the day.
-When you have two sensors, and signal is available from both, values from the cooler of the two sensors will be displayed.
+An outdoor multiple-sensor set-up is useful when it’s difficult to find a single location for a sensor that isn’t overly warmed by sunlight for at least part of the day.
+When you have multiple sensors values from the coolest-reading sensor will be displayed.

-With either one or two outdoor sensors the temperature displayed (in the largest text) will be pinned to be within ±2°C (±4°F) of the temperature supplied by the online weather service (a yellow tint of the temperature value indicates pinning is in effect).
+With one or more outdoor sensors the temperature displayed (in the largest text) will be pinned to be within ±2°C (±4°F) of the temperature supplied by the online weather service (a yellow tint of the temperature value indicates pinning is in effect).
 The “Feels like” temperature always comes from the weather service, not from your wireless sensors.

 In small, gray print you can see the individual temperature values for each wireless sensor and from the forecast, regardless of what is displayed in large format.
 If any of your wireless sensors are running low on battery power, a red indicator will appear in the upper right corner of the display.